 Van Cliburn's triumph in the First Tchaikovsky Competition in Moscow in 1958, during the Cold War, inspired the creation of a namesake competition, to be held in Fort Worth, Texas.

-"Master Bear Charmer," 1959, by editorial cartoonist Harold Maples, commemorated Cliburn's Tchaikovsky victory.
-View this item in the Harold Maples Collection, TCU Library Special Collections digital repository.
+"Master Bear Charmer," 1959, by editorial cartoonist Harold Maples, commemorated Cliburn's Tchaikovsky victory; view this item from the Harold Maples Collection, TCU Library Special Collections digital repository.

 In a foreword from the 1962 competition program Van Cliburn spoke modestly about his role in the competition's creation.